kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Tiny URL.md

 - High Availablity: if our service is down, all the URL redirections will start failing.
 - High Performant: with minimal latency < 200ms
 - Discussion High Secure: not predictable
-- Discussion: Expose to external service or just internal application usage
+- Discussion: Expose to external service or just internal application usage (SOAP & REST)
 - **Daily Usage** (QPS + Storage)
 	- Ask interviewer daily active user (DAU) or discuss that we assuming this would be high QPS
 		- nearly 100M